 “You need a hat and a stick.
 And try to be more feminine.
 Move your lower side easily.”
 The female fairy nodded and followed her instructions.
 “This genre is about cheeky seduction.
 Make each movement exaggerated and try using your facial expressions more.
 Wink or gasp or whatever.”

-“That’s quite some instructions, isn’t it?”
+“That’s quite some instruction, isn’t it?”

 Zoe was afraid to turn around since behind her could be anybody.